JWT890/Yara-Detection-Lab/README.md

 Next run the tar -xzvf v4.5.0.tar.gz command to unpack everything, then sudo apt update.
 Then you go to the yara-4.5.0 folder and run the sudo apt install -y build-essential libssl-dev libmagic-dev libtool make gcc pkg-config libprotobuf-dev command to unpack more.
 You then run the bootstrap.sh file and ./configure --enable-macho --enable-magic --enable-dex commands.
+You then will want to run the make -4 commmand and the sudo make install command afterwards.
+Lastly run the sudo ldconfig command to fully install YARA